 Once done, hit the “Turn Plan On” button to make the plan live.

 Before building the form, ensure that the PayPal gateways are activated for your website.
-Open the WordPress Dashboard > JetFormBuilder > Settings directory and check the Payments Gateways settings.
+Open the WordPress Dashboard > JetFormBuilder > Settings page and check the Payments Gateways settings.

 Toggle the Enable Gateways switcher.
-Optionally, you can also activate the Enable Test Mode feature.
+Optionally, activate the Enable Test Mode switcher if you test work with your PayPal account in the “Sandbox” mode.

-Enable the Use Global Settings toggle to inherit the Client ID and Secret Key you have entered earlier in the JetFormBuilder settings.
+First, in the newly opened Edit PayPal Checkout Settings window, enable the Use Global Settings toggle to inherit the Client ID and Secret Key you entered earlier in the JetFormBuilder settings.

 Or, if you haven’t done it before or need to substitute data, you can do it right in the following fields.

-Select the needed option in the Subscription Plan Field.
-Here you can choose one of the fields you have added to the form or pick a “Manual Input” option.
-Now the last mentioned option is our case.
+Select the needed option in the SUBSCRIPTION PLAN FIELD.
+Here, you can choose one of the fields you have added to the form or pick the “Manual Input” option.
+Now, the last mentioned option is our case.

-Scroll down to available macros and fill in the messages shown to the user in the specific cases.
+Scroll down to available macros and change the messages shown to the user in the specific cases if needed.

 Click on the “Update” button to save the adjusted settings.